njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 [user@sahara ~]$
 ```
 1. Now the working directory is "home".
-When put no arguments after ` cd `, it  changes nothing.
-I believe it is not an error, but because I give `cd` no directory, it just stays where it is.
+When I put no arguments after ` cd `, it  changes nothing, and the working directory shown in the next line of the terminal is still /home.
+I have this output because I put no path after ` cd ` which tells the filesystem to stay where it is.
+It is not an error.

 input:
 ```